'American Pillar' rose Description

 Hybrid Wichurana, Rambler.

+Rose-pink, white center, yellow stamens.
 Bright rose-pink with a white centre..
-None / no fragrance.
+None to mild fragrance.
 5 petals.
 Average diameter 2.25".
-Large, single (4-8 petals) bloom form.
+Medium, single to semi-double, in large clusters, open bloom form.
 Once-blooming spring or summer.

 Height of 11½' to 23' (350 to 700 cm).
 Width of up to 10' (up to 305 cm).

 USDA zone 4b through 9b.
-Drought resistant. shade tolerant.
+Very vigorous. drought resistant. shade tolerant.
 Disease susceptibility: susceptible to Mildew.
 Prune after flowering is finished.
 This rose blooms on old wood.

 Arena Rose Co.'s Catalog 2000 says: Beloved throughout France and making a comeback here in the U.S., American Pillar explodes each spring with a profusion of carmine-pink single blooms in huge clusters.
 A brushing of white at the base of the petals offsets a large eye of golden stamens...